Can the Regular Consumption of Prebiotic Foods Alleviate Symptoms of IBS?

 IBS is a chronic disorder affecting the large intestine.
 It results in discomfort and bowel habit changes, like bloating, gas, diarrhoea, constipation, and abdominal pain.
 The exact cause of IBS remains unknown.
 However, several factors such as gut-brain interaction, infections, changes in gut flora, and even certain types of food, can trigger the symptoms.

-Also to see : What Are the Health Implications of Adopting a Digital Nomad Lifestyle?
+This might interest you : What Are the Health Implications of Adopting a Digital Nomad Lifestyle?

 An essential aspect of managing IBS symptoms is understanding how your gut functions.
 The gut is home to billions of bacteria, some beneficial and others potentially harmful.
 The balance between these bacteria can significantly impact your overall gut health.
 Prebiotics and probiotics play a vital role in maintaining this delicate balance.